kyleryanaz/Roll-For-It/README.md

+## Roll-For-It

+- Author: Kyle Ryan

+- Description: A dice rolling app composed of two dropdowns, each influencing the state, and a button that generates a random number based on the current state.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>